GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Method

 Here, we use vertex-to-vertex distances, but introduce a novel ``interaction-aware'' attention that focuses more on body vertices that are important for interaction (\eg, hands for grasping, feet for walking) and less to irrelevant vertices (\eg, knees are less relevant than the hand for grasping).
 Our “interaction-aware” attention is formulated as:

-where $w$ is a scalar weight, $d \in \reals^D$ is a body-to-object distance vector, and $D$ is the number of sampled vertices on \smplX, and is $400$ for the body and $99$ for the hand.
-This gives exponentially bigger attention to vertices relevant for interaction.
-The attention is visualized in \cref{fig:distances}; note that the attended body areas are meaningful.
+where $d \in \reals^D$ is the distance vector and $w$ is a learnable parameter.
+This gives exponentially more attention to vertices relevant for interaction.
+This attention is visualized in \cref{fig:distances}; the attended body areas are meaningful.
 We set $w=5$, which empirically results in realistic grasps and motions.